denoland/std/path/README.md

 Generate a regex based on glob pattern and options This was meant to be using the `fs.walk` function but can be used anywhere else.

-_Note: On Windows systems, generated regex will be case-insensitive by default_

 ```ts
 import { globToRegExp } from "https://deno.land/std@$STD_VERSION/path/glob.ts";